hhandika/spades-runner/README.md

 ```

 ## Installation
-Installation is similar to simple-qc.
+Installation is similar to [simple-qc](https://github.com/hhandika/simple-qc).
 For now, please follow the instruction in simple-qc.
 Then install spades.
 You could also check if you already have SPAdes installed in your system:

 ```
 spr check
 ```
 It will shows your system information and spades version you have.
-This is example of the result from my computer:
+This is an output example from my computer:

 ```
 System Information